 I’ve had “yarn wreath” on my to-do list forever, but I’ve been putting off the project for two reasons:

 1. It looks like a lot of piddly work

 2. Foam wreaths are friggin’ expensive, 40% off coupon or not

+And that’s how to make a wreath from a pool noodle – it’s so easy!
 It seems I am totally obsessed with orange.
 Orange shirt, orange dress.
 I also have orange flip flops.
 Now I have an orange wreath base.

 If you’re curious, here’s the super cute and only somewhat scary, Halloween yarn wreath I made with this pool noodle as my wreath base.